JuliaActors/Actors.jl/docs/src/behaviors.md

 ## Object-oriented Style

-Alternatively we put the acquaintance parameters in an object which we make executable (e.g. a [functor](https://en.wikipedia.org/wiki/Function_object)) with communication parameters:
+Alternatively we put the acquaintance parameters in an object which we make executable (see: [function object](https://en.wikipedia.org/wiki/Function_object)) with communication parameters:

 ```@repl
 struct Acqu                    # define an object with acquaintances